pretix/pretix-docs/docs/guides/products/discounts.md

 Then, create three quotas:

- - "Super early bird" with a size of 100 and the "Super early bird ticket" product selected.
+ - "Super early bird" with a total capacity of 100 and the "Super early bird ticket" product selected.
-   At "Advanced options", select the box "Close this quota permanently once it is sold out".
- - "Early bird and lower" with a size of 200 and both of the "Super early bird ticket" and "Early bird ticket" products selected.
+ - "Early bird and lower" with a total capacity of 200 and both the "Super early bird ticket" and the "Early bird ticket" products selected.
-   At "Advanced options", select the box "Close this quota permanently once it is sold out".
- - "All participants" with a size of 400, all three products selected and no additional options.
+ - "All participants" with a total capacity of 400, all three products selected and no additional options.

-Next, modify the product "Regular ticket".
+Next, modify the product "Regular ticket" and switch to the :btn:Availability: tab.
-In the section "Availability", you should look for the option "Only show after sellout of" and select your quota "Early bird and lower".
+Under "Only show after sellout of", select your quota "Early bird and lower".
 Do the same for the "Early bird ticket" with the quota "Super early bird ticket".

-This will ensure the following things:

- - Each ticket level is only visible after the previous level is sold out.
- - As soon as one level is really sold out, it's not coming back, because the quota "closes", i.e. locks in place.
- - By creating a total quota of 400 with all tickets included, you can still make sure to sell the maximum number of tickets, even if e.g. early-bird tickets are canceled.

-Optionally, if you want to hide the early bird prices once they are sold out, go to "Settings", then "Display" and select "Hide all products that are sold out".
-Of course, it might be a nice idea to keep showing the prices to remind people to buy earlier next time ;)

-Please note that there might be short time intervals where the prices switch back and forth:
-When the last early bird tickets are in someone's cart (but not yet sold!), the early bird tickets will show as "Reserved" and the regular tickets start showing up.
-However, if the customers holding the reservations do not complete their order, the early bird tickets will become available again.
-This is not avoidable if we want to prevent malicious users from blocking all the cheap tickets without an actual sale happening.

 ### Discount packages